adambard/learnxinyminutes-docs/haxe.html.markdown

            wildcard variable:  You can pass it instead of any variable type, and you can assign any variable type you want.

-           The other more extreme option is the "untyped" keyword */
+           The other more extreme option is the "untyped" keyword:
+         */

             untyped {
-                var x:Int = 'foo';
+                var x:Int = 'foo'; // this can't be right!
-                var y:String = 4;
+                var y:String = 4; // madness!
             }

         /*